 Since arriving in Washington in January of 2011, that’s exactly what I’ve done.
 I’ve fought against the Washington establishment’s big government vision for America, standing up to ObamaCare and opposing budgets that encourage more debt at the expense of job creation and lasting prosperity.

-With my placements on The Committee on Commerce, Science and Transportation; the Committee on Foreign Relations; the Select Committee on Intelligence; and the Committee on Small Business and Entrepreneurship, I’ve advocated for oversight and reforms to key government functions, vital measures to keep our people safe, and whenever necessary, have served as a check against the Senate’s Democratic leadership.
+With my placements on The Committee on Commerce, Science and Transportation; the Committee on Foreign Relations; the Select Committee on Intelligence; and the Committee on Small Business and Entrepreneurship, I’ve advocated for oversight and reforms to key government functions, vital measures to keep our people safe, and whenever necessary, have served as a check against President Obama's agenda.

 I haven’t stopped there.
 I’ve also led a bold offensive to restore the American Dream through 21st century conservative reforms.
 My ideas are based on the simple truth that the American economy has changed significantly in recent decades and that our policies and institutions must change too if we are to access the possibilities of the 21st century.
 I encourage you to read and view the speeches outlining my proposals, which are available on my website at the links below: